oerc0122/MDANSE/Doc/pages/scattering.rst

 Dynamic Coherent Structure Factor
 '''''''''''''''''''''''''''''''''
-In materials science and condensed matter physics, dynamic coherent structure factors are crucial.
-They enable a  understanding of complex particle or atom movements and interactions over time.
-These factors provide invaluable insights into the dynamic behavior of materials, aiding researchers in deciphering particle evolution and characterizing properties such as diffusion rates, elasticity, and phase transitions.
-They play a pivotal role in enhancing our understanding of system dynamics and significantly benefit research in these fields.

 In this analysis, MDANSE proceeds in two steps.
 First, it computes the partial and total intermediate coherent scattering function using equation :math:numref:`pfx69`.
 Then, the partial and total dynamic coherent structure